ouya/docs/unity.md

 If nothing is grayed out in the OUYA Panel Android tab, switch to the OUYA tab.

-If you are on Unity 4.X change the Java App Class to: OuyaNativeActivity
+If you are on Unity 4.X change the "Main Activity" to: OuyaNativeActivity

 Enter your bundle id to match the developer portal.